-If you’re looking to strengthen your shoulders and upper back, you should consider doing plate upright rows.
+If you want to strengthen your shoulders and upper back, you should consider doing plate upright rows.
 This exercise targets the traps, which span the upper to mid-back, and the deltoids, which wrap around your shoulder.

 Is plate Upright Row Good?

-Please let us know, in the comment section below, your valuable suggestions!
+Please let us know your valuable suggestions in the comment section below!